BenHinson/Alpharium/README.md

 Randomly Typing backwards on Browser Webview.

-Alpha Drive - If folder name is already taken, no warning / message is shown.

 Multi-Account support with quick-switch.

-Pressing enter on create-account page to act same as button.

 Dropdown menu for User, containing: Logout Options/User Switch/Settings/User Info/Startup Settings.